csymapp/csycms-learn/01.basics/05.Basic-Tutorial/docs.md

 ---
 title: Basic Tutorial
 metadata:
-    description: we can continue and play around with CSYCMS a little to get you more comfortable.
+    description: Assuming you successfully installed CSYCMS, we can continue and play around with CSYCMS a little to get you more comfortable.
+Because CSYCMS does not require a database, it is pretty easy to work with, without having to worry about causing issues between your CSYCMS installation and any other significant data source.
+If something goes awry, you can generally recover very easily.
+    keywords: csycms, file-based content management system, knowledge base, static site generator, nodejs, configuration, tutorial
     author: Brian Onang'o
 ---